TudorRadoni/TudorRadoni/README.md

 - 👋 Hi, I’m @TudorRadoni!
 - 👀 I’m interested in:
-    - 💻 Coding;
+    - 💻 Coding (I have multiple projects!)
-    - 🔐 Cyber Security;
+    - 🔐 Cyber Security (14 completed rooms on THM, including Advent of Cyber 2022)
-    - 🔓 Hacking;
+    - 🔓 Hacking (Don't tell anyone about this, okay?)
-    - 🤖 Beep-Boops!
+    - 🤖 Beep-Boops! (wroom-wroom)
-    - 🌍 Web development.
+    - 🌍 Web development (WebAssembly?
+I'm not THAT insane).
 - 🌱 I currently study at TUC-N's Faculty of Automation and Computer Science.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... ?